destinyae/evmos/SECURITY.md

 The Operations team will get in contact with the whitehat hacker to coordinate the submission of KYC/KYC with the Service Provider [Provenance](http://provenancecompliance.com).

-The KYC/KYB process is performed independently by the Service Provider, which submits a report with the KYC/KYB result
+The KYC/KYB process is performed independently by the Service Provider, which submits a report to the KYC/KYB result
 (Accepted or Rejected) to the Evmos Core Team.
 The Evmos Core team does not have access to any of the information provided to the Service Provider.